FAQs for Child and adolescent psychoanalytic psychotherapy (M80)

 Do I need to be in personal analysis before applying?

-Personal psychoanalysis (usually four or five sessions per week) is an essential component of the Child and Adolescent Psychotherapy training.
+Personal psychoanalysis (usually four or five sessions per week) is an essential component of the Child and Adolescent Psychoanalytic Psychotherapy training.
 It is at the heart of supporting the trainee’s personal and professional development and strongly contributes towards their continuing development after training.

 We are committed to widening access to the training and to build on the diversity of our training groups.
 We do understand that some applicants will not have the opportunity to start personal therapy, for financial, geographical and other reasons, and we do not want this to be a barrier to making an application.